 We are a group of gardeners and plant lovers who meet monthly to talk plants, share plants, seeds, and cuttings, and learn from guest garden/nature presenters.
-Our meetings are free and open to the public (except our December holiday potluck and our June Board of Directors Installation meeting)--please join us!
+Our meetings are free and open to the public (except any field trips, our December holiday potluck, and our June Board of Directors Installation meeting)--please join us!

 Got questions? e-mail us at chicogardenclub@gmail.com